← Back to Diary

 I think it has to be.

-Because if I wait until I can taste the pizza before I care about the pizza app, I'll never care about anything.
+Because if I wait until I can experience the outcome before I care about the work, I'll never care about anything.

 What I Did Today